drfknoble/tensorflow_projects/saving_and_loading/README.md

 1. Clone the tensorflow_projects repo'.
 1. Install Anaconda and create a Python 3.5 environment for TensorFlow, e.g. 'tf' for TensorFlow running on a CPU or 'tf-gpu' for TensorFlow running on a GPU.
 Activate the environment and install jupyer, matplotlib, scipy, and tensorflow/tensorflow-gpu.
 1. Install Code and the Python extension.
 1. Open a Windows command line and activate an environment.
-Type 'code' to open Code, then browse to the graph_visualisation directory.
+Type 'code' to open Code, then browse to the saving_and_loading directory.
 Open main.py.
 1. Use Code's built-in console and type 'python main.py' to run the script.

 At this point, everything should compile and run.